ccsa-ufrn/PosGraduacao/README.md

 And then I see, while running status operation, an output "Active: active (running)".

 Assuming that there's no Minerva database installed, it's necessary to run a initial script (only once, and never again).
-Consists of redirecting the content from ```i.js``` to ```mongo``` input.
+Consists of redirecting the content from a json to ```mongo``` bin input:
-There's a simple command for doing this (in case of something goes wrong, read the mongo output, check if there's really an updated mongo service running and open the .json to check what went wrong... and submit and issue here on GitHub, please):

 ```sh
 $ cd ../dev_db/
 $ mongo < ./standard_installation.js
 $ cd ../MinervaEnv
 ```

+Please, check if mongo output looking for errors before proceding.
+Make sure to have an updated Mongo service running.

 If packages installation went successfully and our configuration files are ok, you can now start running the local server: